Shaj2311/DOSBox-ASM-Runner/README.md

 ```
 C://Path/To/DOSBox.exe -conf temp.conf
 ```
-and replace `C://Path/To/DOSBox.exe` with the path to your DOSBox executable
+and replace `C://Path/To/DOSBox.exe` with the path of your DOSBox executable

 The initial setup is now complete.
 ## Usage